syncfusion-content/maui-docs/MAUI/TreeMap/levels.md

 {% endhighlight %}
 {% endtabs %}

-N> Setting a background value for the property applies the same background color to tree map header items within the same level.
-To customize the background color for both header and leaf items at each level, utilize the `GroupItemBrushSettings` property.
+N> To customize the background color for both header and leaf items at each level, utilize the `GroupItemBrushSettings` property.

 ### Customize level appearance using stroke

-The `Stroke` property of `TreeMapLevel` can be customized by using the `Levels` in the `SfTreeMap.` It is used to customize the stroke color for the tree map header item.
+The `Stroke` property of `TreeMapLevel` can be customized by using the `Levels` property in the `SfTreeMap.` It is used to customize the stroke color for the tree map header item.
 The default value of `Stroke` is `new SolidColorBrush(Color.FromArgb("#CAC4D0")).`

 {% tabs %}
 {% highlight XAML hl_lines="16" %}